Skip to main content

-Erasure Coding (EC) is a data protection mechanism which protects against data loss by breaking data items, such as files, into fragments, and calculated additional data pieces (parity information) and storing them across a set of independent locations or storage media.
+Erasure Coding (erasure code) is a data protection mechanism that protects against data loss by breaking data items, such as files, into fragments, calculating additional data pieces (parity information), and storing them across a set of independent locations or storage media.

-Traditional methods like replication have been the go-to solution for protection against data loss or corruption for decades.
-In recent years, however, a more efficient and resource-friendly technique has become more prevalent – erasure coding.
-This innovative approach not only ensures data integrity but also optimizes storage capacity and reduces the chances of catastrophic data loss.
-Let us delve into the elements of erasure coding, exploring what it is and how it revolutionizes the way we protect our digital assets.
+For decades, traditional methods like replication have been the go-to solution for protecting against data loss or corruption.
+In recent years, however, a more efficient and resource-friendly technique has become more prevalent—erasure coding.
+This innovative approach ensures data integrity, optimizes storage capacity, and reduces the chances of catastrophic data loss.
+Let us delve into the elements of erasure codes, exploring what they are and how they revolutionize how we protect our digital assets.

 What is Erasure Coding?

-Like many of the more commonly known technologies, such as RAID or replication / mirroring, erasure coding is a method of data protection.
-Erasure coding is a class of high-performance Forward Error Correction (FEC).
+Like many more commonly known technologies, such as RAID or replication/mirroring, erasure coding is a data protection method.
+It is a class of high-performance Forward Error Correction (FEC).
 A simplified explanation would say that it breaks down data into smaller pieces, does some mathematical magic, and writes the pieces to different disks.
-Doesn’t sound too complicated, does it?
+It doesn’t sound too complicated.

-What that really means is slightly more involved though.
-Erasure coding schemes break down pieces of information, such as files, into fragments (sometimes also called chunks), which are enriched with redundancy information (meaning fragments are extended with results of multiple mathematical equations), and eventually distributed across multiple storage nodes and disks.
+What that really means is slightly more involved, though.
+Erasure code schemes break down pieces of information, such as files, into fragments (sometimes called chunks), which are enriched with redundancy information (meaning fragments are extended with results of multiple mathematical equations) and eventually distributed across multiple storage nodes and disks.

 Unlike traditional replication, which duplicates the entire data, erasure coding allows for more efficient storage utilization.
 This method employs advanced mathematical algorithms to create parity fragments, which can later be used to reconstruct the original data even if some fragments are lost or corrupted.